First Russian circumnavigation: Expedition and purchase of vessels

-On September 24, 1802, Lisyansky and shipbuilder Ilya Razumov left for Hamburg where they could not find the required vessels.
-Then they arrived to England where they bought two sloops: the 16-gun 450-ton Leander which was later renamed to Nadezhda, and the 14-gun 370-ton Thames which later became the Neva.
-Some of the expedition officers claimed that Lisyansky conspired with the seller and embezzled the money by buying old ships for the price of new ones.
-Nadezhda was built around 1795 and at one time had been captured by France.
-Its foremast was damaged by canister shot and many pieces of the hull were rotten.
-Neva was somewhat better-suited for a circumnavigation (it had even sailed to India), but its rigging needed to be replaced.
+On September 24, 1802, Lisyansky and shipbuilder Ilya Razumov left for Hamburg but could not find any ships that met the expedition's requirements.
+They bought two sloops in England: the 16-gun 450-ton Leander (renamed Nadezhda) and the 14-gun 370-ton Thames (renamed Neva).
+Some officers claimed that Lisyansky conspired with the seller and embezzled the money by buying old ships for the price of new ones.
+Nadezhda was built around 1795 and had previously been captured by France.
+Its foremast had been damaged by canister shot, and pieces of the hull had rotted.
+Having previously sailed to India, Neva was better suited for a circumnavigation, but its rigging needed replacement.